 Pursuant to 603 of the Rules, a Firm has 15 days to petition for a review proceeding following the receipt of the notice.
-If the Firm does not petition for a review proceeding, written notification is provided advising that the enforcement actions are in effect.
+If the Firm does not petition, written notification is provided advising that the enforcement actions are in effect.

 Enforcement actions imposed as a result of an investigation will result in a public censure.
 In cases of serious misconduct, the publication will remain on CPAB’s website in perpetuity, for less serious matters the publication will be removed after a period of four years.

 The following are concluded investigations where a public censure was imposed.

-Enforcement actions may be imposed on a Participating Audit Firm (Firm) as a result of a special inspection, investigation, or unsatisfactory inspection results.
-The initial decision to propose the imposition of enforcement actions is determined by CPAB’s enforcement screening panel where each matter is reviewed, and a recommendation is brought to CPAB’s Board of Directors for approval.
+Enforcement actions may also be imposed on a Participating Audit Firm (Firm) as a result of a special or regular inspection.
+The initial decision to propose the imposition of enforcement actions is determined by CPAB’s Enforcement Screening Panel where each matter is reviewed and a recommendation is brought to CPAB’s board of directors for review.

 Following a decision by the board to approve a proposal to impose enforcement actions, notice is provided to the Firm.
 Pursuant to CPAB Rule 603, a Firm has 15 days to petition for a review proceeding following the receipt of the notice.
 If a petition is filed the review panel will determine whether a Violation Event has occurred and/or whether to accept, reject or vary any of the proposed enforcement actions.
 More information about CPAB’s review proceedings can be found here.

 In early 2023, CPAB began publishing on its website the names of Firms that are subject to significant enforcement actions imposed as a consequence of an inspection.